-2. I shall always treat myself like someone I love.
+2. I treat myself like someone I love and respect.

 “Love Thyself.
 First you must shine with positive, high-spirited vibrations, and be full of love.
 In order to do that, I think it’s important to love, thank, and respect yourself.” – Masaru Emoto, in Love Thyself, The Message from Water III

-3. I shall trust myself and listen to my inner voice.
+3. I trust myself and listen to my inner voice.

 “Just trust yourself, then you will know how to live.” – Johann Wolfgang von Goethe

-4. I shall meet each day with reverence for the opportunities that it contains.
+4. I meet each day with reverence for the opportunities that it contains.